AlaaElrhmanArafa/InstabugTask/README.md

     }
 ```

+### CoreDataManager
-### CoreDataManager is the DB Manager of the app,
+    1. the DB Manager of the app
-    it has the core data main functionalities
+    2. it has the core data main functionalities
-    confirming to RecieveRequestProtocol, Saving logic is sperated than reading and parsing logic
+    3. confirming to RecieveRequestProtocol, Saving logic is sperated than reading and parsing logic
-    CoreDataManager is not accessible from other targets
+    4.CoreDataManager is not accessible from other targets

 ## Testing
     1- Create unit testing for limitations, saving process and items count